adeko2/EyeshotRreport/README.md

 - The app seems to be stuck in an infinite loop inside `design1.Entities.Add(blockReference)`
 - The app continues to allocate memory with a high speed without slowing down.
 During our test case we reached out to 14 GB of memory.

-We have two files in the project.
-One is the porblematic version of the same entity while the other one opens correctly.
+We have two files in the reproduction sample.
+One is the problematic version of the same entity while the other one works correctly.
 To load the erronious block use `LeftCtrl+E` and use `LeftCtrl+W` for the working

 The problematic entity is produced only if the process is started in ContentRendered event.